-Studying this program gives students the knowledge to execute their passion for people and gain insight into the key issues facing the community sector.
-Students develop global perspectives on social justice and human rights as well as a solid understanding of the environmental, economic, and social contexts in counselling and welfare.
-For more program information, visit Bachelor of Human Services at USQ.
+Studying this program gives students the knowledge to execute their passion for people and gain insight into the key issues facing the welfare sector.
+Students develop global perspectives on social justice and human rights as well as a solid understanding of the environmental, economic, and social contexts impacting individuals and communities.
+For more program information, visit Bachelor of Human Services at UniSQ.

 Students must obtain a Blue Card and Australian Federal Police Criminal History Check Certificate; refer to institution.
 Mandatory residential schools and 420 hours of supervised professional placements are undertaken as part of this program.